fukamachi/caveman/README.markdown

   )
 ```

 Route patterns may also contain "wildcard" parameters.
-They are accessible by `splat`.
+They are accessible by using `splat`.

 ```common-lisp
 (defroute "/say/*/to/*" (&key splat)